 The inaugural Hong Kong Open took place in 1959 and Club has played host to it every year since.
 Indeed, along with the Masters Tournament at Augusta National, the Hong Kong Open is one of only two professional golf tournaments that have been held at the same venue every year for more than half a century.

 From fairly humble beginnings, the Hong Kong Open has blossomed into one of the most prominent tournaments in the region.
 Co-sanctioned by the European and Asian Tours, the event has been won by no less than 12 different Major champions, including such luminaries as Rory McIlroy, José María Olazábal, Greg Norman, Justin Rose and Peter Thomson, and has provided a collection of the most exciting finishes in Asian golf history.
-The 2017 Hong Kong Open, sponsored once again by UBS, was won by Australia’s Wade Ormsby.
+The 2018 Hong Kong Open, sponsored by Honma, was won by England’s Aaron Rai.